 Plan your trip to Louisville with an overnight stay with our handy map.
 Find cheap hotels & Airbnb’s in Louisville and book your stay now!

 More Roadside Attraction Posts:

-Post was originally published on April 25th, 2011 and was updated and republished on January 18, 2017.
+This post was originally published on April 25th, 2011 and was updated and republished on November 5, 2019.